wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    A <strong>Workspace</strong> is a local copy of certain parts of a repository for a whole project.

+   Right-click on a test case to select Run from <strong>Scratchbook</strong>.

    Each should have:

    * Precondition